Reducing Your Carbon Footprint – Jackshaft Alignment

 Proper Alignment Will Reduce Your Carbon Footprint!

 Traditionally, maintenance departments do not sing their own praises.
 Maybe that should change?
 In many companies the maintenance departments are still considered to be a necessary expense instead of a profit center.
-This perception is starting to change as improved maintenance procedures demonstrate cost savings that go directly to the company’s bottom line by reducing the energy costs and improving reliability.
+This perception is starting to change as improved maintenance procedures demonstrate cost savings that go directly to the company’s bottom line by reducing the energy costs and improving reliability, so really this is a great way to reduce your carbon footprint as a business.

 One example is Lake Erie Steel, a large steel mill in Nanticoke Ontario, who recently purchased an EASY LASER, dual beam, shaft alignment tool.
 This laser alignment tool gives them the ability to align the 14 foot long Jack Shafts on their water cooling towers.
 Spanning the 14 feet coupling to coupling is not a problem for the Easy Laser that is capable of shaft alignment over a distance of sixty feet.
 In the past a contractor had done this work using a single beam shaft alignment system that could not span the required distance of fifteen feet from the motor to gearbox.
 The procedure for this type of shaft alignment system had been to measure alignment at each coupling on either end of the Jack Shaft and then use both sets of alignment results to calculate the necessary correction in order to align the machine units.